-Curfew was relaxed for eight hours in Meghalaya`s West Garo Hills district, two days after it was imposed following mob violence after an alleged bid to molest a mentally challenged girl.
+Shillong: Curfew was on Saturday relaxed for eight hours in Meghalaya`s West Garo Hills district, two days after it was imposed following mob violence over the death of a suspected militant in police custody, officials said.

 Witson Sangma was arrested on charges of supplying explosives to the outlawed Garo National Liberation Army (GNLA).
 He was found dead in police lockup Wednesday.

 This was the second death in police custody this month.
 Balsan Marak, 20, accused of illegally confining, kidnapping and torturing 12 women, died at the Tura Civil Hospital May 20.